spookylukey/django-views-the-right-way/source/dependency-injection.rst

 never found a need or desire for these in Python.

 So, we can call this pattern “first class functions”, or “callbacks”, “strategy pattern” or “dependency injection”.
-But dependency injection sounds the coolest, so I used that in the title.
+But dependency injection is clearly the coolest sounding, so I used that in the title.

 Discussion: DI vs inheritance